 Parade

 Did you know you can also recycle underwear?
 Parade’s Free Recycling Program is free and will make this happen.
-Order a free kit now and send back a bag filled with clean old underwear.
+Order a free kit now and return a bag filled with clean old underwear.
 Parade will send you 30% off towards filling your drawer with new basics.

 Nordstrom